breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 - Refactoring suggestions.

 ### Live class code review
-Every now and then, we dedicate parts of the live classes to review previous code in several formats:
+Every now and then, we dedicate parts of the live classes to review previous code in several formats.
-Group review.
-During class, you will be put into teams with one mentor to review project solutions from you or your classmates.
+Group review: during class, you will be put into teams with one mentor to review project solutions from you or your classmates.

 ## What if you are stuck on a project?
 There are many ways to get unstuck: